 - The built-in Battery Interface Board (BIB) manages the data collection system for charge and discharge measurements, ensuring accurate sensor readings.

-- Operate the environmental test chamber and battery cycler from one control panel for synchronous operational activity, and collect correlated temperature and cycling data in one location.
+- Remotely monitor and operate the environmental test chamber and battery cycler from one control panel for synchronous operational activity, and collect correlated temperature and cycling data in one location.

 - Safety features include a nitrogen purge, an inert gas pressure vent, a ventilation blower, and more.

 Then there are the customization possibilities.
-Each test chamber can be modified to fit your needs, and the configuration functionality allows you to switch out as many as 48 cells in five minutes.
+Each test chamber can be modified to fit your needs, and the configuration functionality enables you to switch out as many as 48 cells in five minutes.

 That efficiency translates to more accurate tests in a shorter amount of time, a result that fits into any budget.

-ATPCHAMBERS also transfer responsibility from your engineers to our experts, so your team can focus on what they do best.
+Ultimately, when you buy a battery test chamber, you transfer responsibility from your engineers to our experts, so your team can focus on what they do best—delivering a product that delights your customers.

 Whether it’s a brand new ATPPRIME or ATPFLEX addition for an existing environmental chamber, Associated Environmental Systems has the expertise and experience to find a working battery testing solution for you.
 Contact us today.